 - 7.1 Schools have an important role to play in supporting the mental health and wellbeing of their pupils. - 7.2 All staff are aware that mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-Staff are also aware that where children have suffered adverse childhood experiences those experiences can impact on their mental health, behaviour and education. - 7.3 Where staff are concerned that a child's mental health is also a safeguarding concern, they will discuss it with the DSL and Senior Mental Health Lead.
+Staff are also aware that where children have suffered adverse childhood experiences those experiences can impact on their mental health, behaviour and education. - 7.3 Where staff are concerned that a child's mental health is also a safeguarding concern, they will discuss it with the DSL/senior mental health lead who will alert other relevant agencies as necessary.